New RTE director-general ‘to reconstitute board’ after presenter payments row

 “Nothing less than an overhaul of such controls and work practices will now suffice, and the board will oversee this process.”

-Ms Ni Raghallaigh also apologised for an “egregious breach of trust with the public”.

-“I am appalled as to how payments were recorded and presented in RTE accounts.
+Ms Ni Raghallaigh also apologised for an “egregious breach of trust with the public”, and said she was “appalled” as to how payments were recorded in RTE’s accounts.

 “What was the motivation here?
 It appears to me that this was an act designed to deceive.”